-"Life insured" means the person(s) covered for benefits under this Plan, as shown in the Schedule, and for whom benefit is being claimed and/or changes to cover applied.
+"Life insured" means the person covered for benefits under this Plan, as shown in the Schedule.

 "Living abroad" means living outside of the United Kingdom, Australia, Canada, the European Union, New Zealand, Switzerland and the United States of America, for more than 13 consecutive weeks in any 12 month period.